What is Myopia Control?

 - Specialised myopia control spectacles lenses.

-The Optometrist can discuss everything with you and then customise a treatment plan to suit the patients needs.
+The Optometrist will discuss everything with you and then customise a treatment plan to suit the patients needs.

 Numbers above indicate risk for high myopia (-6.00 to -9.00D).